Skip to main content

 source .venv/bin/activate

-pip install asapi
+pip install agentserviceapi

 Editable install from a monorepo:

-pip install -e /path/to/asapi-python
+pip install -e /path/to/agentsapi-python

 Authentication

-from asapi import AsapiClient
+from agentsapi import AgentServiceAPIClient

-client = AsapiClient(base_url="https://sudoiq.com")
+client = AgentServiceAPIClient(base_url="https://sudoiq.com")

 client.set_api_key("sk_...")